 What can be more dangerous than the Newplace AI?
 There are hints at superior technology.
 Did an asymptotic AI develop new technologies in a very short time?
 Or did Ratha-Musala have access to extrasolar technology so early?

 According to another theory, Ratha-Musala experimented with Kessler-Viroidae, discovered by Zipi Kessler in 2478.
 Supposedly, without intending it they activated the disassembler genes of these inorganic viruses (see Massara plague, 2746).
 If this were true, then the purpose of the nuclear bombardment would have been to sterilize the fragments ejected by kinetic impacts.
 Correlations between kinetic and nuclear firing sequences support this theory.

 The fact that solar powers conduct secret and sometimes forbidden research projects with outlawed technologies is not surprising.
 They often use small remote asteroids for this purpose.
 Asteroids provide more cover from the ubiquitous telescopes than space stations.
 Over the centuries, several such activities have been uncovered, mostly by chance, misfortune, or by the lack of care on the part of the operators.
-A restricted area without military activities is a clear sign of some secret project going on, though not necessarily illegal outlawed.
+A restricted area without military activities is a clear sign of some secret project going on, though not necessarily an illegal one.